Pet Supplies GregRobert Pet Supplies Shop | New Pet Products | Bookmark | Send to Friend | Contact

 In a natural environment, fish find plants, bugs, tubifex worms, aquatic organisms like shrimp, daphnia and plankton to consume.
 They also find other fish.
 Some eat fruit droppings from trees and some even eat mammals or birds that they find in their habitat.
 There’s a lot to choose from out there; you need to learn how to bring what’s out there into your aquarium.

-Manufactured foods in the form of dry flakes, pellets or freeze-dried foods (as well as frozen foods and a few liquid ones) are formulated to meet the needs of just about all types of fish.
 There are foods for growth, fish foods that enhance color, maintenance foods, baby foods and specialty foods like Bio-Blend Bottom Feeder Fish Food.
 Flake foods and pellets come in different sizes to suit the size of the fish you are feeding.
 (You don’t want to give your fish something the size of his head to dine on, but you also don’t want dinner to be so small that he can’t even tell if he’s eating).
 Krill are fairly large, plankton is a medium size, and daphnia and bloodworms are considered small.

 Many aquatic hobbyists get the food type correct but miss the boat on serving size.
 Once your fish are comfortable in their environment, they will rise to the surface every time you approach or reach for the tank top, but this does not mean they need to eat.